First Experimental Constraint on the Scalar Current in the $D^{0(+)}\to \bar K\ell^+\nu_{\ell}$ Transition

-The signal yields of $\klnu$ are determined from binned-maximum likelihood fits to the $U_{\rm miss}$ distributions of the accepted candidates, as shown in Fig.~\ref{fig:fit_umiss}.
+The signal yields of $\klnu$ are determined from binned maximum likelihood fits to the $U_{\rm miss}$ distributions of the accepted candidates, as shown in Fig.~\ref{fig:fit_umiss}.
 In the fits, the signals are modeled by the MC-simulated shape convolved with Gaussian resolution functions with free parameters to account for the difference between data and MC simulation.
 The peaking backgrounds $D\to \bar{K}\pi^+\pi^0$ for the $D\to \bar{K}\mu^+\nu_\mu$ are described with the simulated shape convolved with the same Gaussian functions with floating yields.
 The other background components are modeled by the inclusive MC sample.
 Both the yields of signal and backgrounds are floated in the fits.
 The fitted signal yields in data, the averaged signal efficiencies corrected for the data-MC differences~\cite{supplemental_material} on tracking and PID efficiencies, and the BFs are summarized in Table~\ref{tab:Bfs}.
-Based on these, we determine the ratios of the BFs between semi-muonic and semi-electronic $D$ decays: $\mathcal{R}^{D^0}_{\mu/e}=0.972\pm0.003_{\rm stat}\pm0.004_{\rm syst}$ and $\mathcal{R}^{D^+}_{\mu/e}=0.982\pm0.004_{\rm stat}\pm0.002_{\rm syst}$, which are consistent with the LFU predicted value of $0.975\pm0.001$~\cite{Riggio:2017zwh} within 1.5$\sigma$.
+Input and output checks have been performed with MC simulation to ensure the analysis workflow are correct.
+Based on these, we determine the ratios of the BFs between semi-muonic and semi-electronic $D$ decays: $\mathcal{R}^{D^0}_{\mu/e}=0.971\pm0.003_{\rm stat}\pm0.004_{\rm syst}$ and $\mathcal{R}^{D^+}_{\mu/e}=0.982\pm0.004_{\rm stat}\pm0.002_{\rm syst}$, which are consistent with the LFU predicted value of $0.975\pm0.001$~\cite{Riggio:2017zwh} within 1.5$\sigma$.